 Level everything off with a spatula and then tap your baking pans on the counter a few times to remove any air bubbles.

-Bake at 350 degrees fahrenheit for about 25 minutes but make sure you keep an eye on them around the 22 minute mark just in case your oven runs a little warmer.
+Bake at 350 degrees Fahrenheit for about 25 minutes but make sure you keep an eye on them around the 22 minute mark just in case your oven runs a little warmer.

 Coffee Buttercream Filling